cheredia19/my-journey-datahub-cloud/README.md

 Similarly happens with dates.
 DataHub uses the format DD/MM/YYYY instead of the MM/DD/YYYY Americans use.
 The thing is that many datasets come with the American format.
 So I had to be aware of this every time a dataset includes a date field.

+An issue not related to data formatting comes when you update a dataset.
+It turns out that the web page doesn't show the updated values.
+How do I overcome this?
+I update **and rename** the dataset and then replace, on the README.md file, the name of the old dataset with the new one where it corresponds.